 - 13 mm (.500") 0.85/0.88 %C rod drawn to 7 mm (.275") at 4.5 m/s (900

-- L/C wire is drawn with no speed limitation (25
+- L/C wire is drawn without speed limitation (25

 m/s, or 5000 ft/min, and more) dependent mainly on rod pay off and wire take up

-DCCD process operates with "zero maintenance cost" (
+DCCD process operates at "zero maintenance cost" (

 there are no hot liquid tanks for rod pre-coating, no hot air blowers to